MicrosoftDocs/webview2-win32-reference/1-0-865-prerelease/icorewebview2settings2.md

 ---
-description: A continuation of the ICoreWebView2Settings interface.
+description: A continuation of the ICoreWebView2Settings interface that manages the user agent.
 title: WebView2 Win32 C++ ICoreWebView2Settings2
 author: MSEdgeTeam
 ms.author: msedgedevrel